In this article, we'll discuss the most common pitfalls that prevent you from reaching your loyalty programme goals.

 For a loyalty programme, SMART goals may look something like this:

-Specific - “we will offer valuable rewards to customers engaged in a simple points-based transaction.”
+• Specific - “we will offer valuable rewards to customers engaged in a simple points-based transaction.”

-Measurable - “our goal is to increase customer sign-ups to our loyalty programme by 15-30%.”
+• Measurable - “our goal is to increase customer sign-ups to our loyalty programme by 15-30%.”

-Attainable - “recent tests on our pilot programme yielded a 15% (minimum) uptake on sign-ups.”
+• Attainable - “recent tests on our pilot programme yielded a 15% (minimum) uptake on sign-ups.”

-Relevant - “this goal will help generate net revenue retention (NRR) in the long term.”
+• Relevant - “this goal will help generate net revenue retention (NRR) in the long term.”

-Time-based - “we aim to see results by the end of the second quarter”.
+• Time-based - “we aim to see results by the end of the second quarter”.

-Once customers become familiar with your brand, expand your programme so that it incentivises engagement and retention with elements such as gamification and tiered rewards.
+Always prioritise value and simplicity to create a tantalising and frictionless customer experience.
+Expand your programme so that it incentivises engagement and retention with elements such as gamification and tiered rewards.

-There are many examples of loyalty campaigns that fail due to overly ambitious goals.
 However, you can ground your ambitions with realistic goals, using the SMART criteria and the other parameters we mentioned.

 2) Failure to communicate programmes effectively